nramenta/bento/README.md

 {
     prevent_csrf();

-    // update the post ...
+    // create new post ...
 });
 ```

-Any CSRF-related error will result in a "400 Bad Request" invoked automatically
+Any CSRF-related errors will result in a "400 Bad Request" invoked automatically
 by calling `halt(400, 'csrf')`.
 Use SSL lest your CSRF tokens be subject to
 [man in the middle attacks][MITM].